 The frequency of the buses is almost hourly (different operators running it).
 Again check them the day before at least.

-From Bangkok the private mini-buses leave either from the same bus station as above or from Victory Monument.
+From Bangkok, the private mini-buses leave either from the same bus station as above or from Victory Monument.

-Trat airport to Koh Chang
+Fly to Trat airport and then Koh Chang

-This is by far the most expensive way to get to Koh Chang, however it is also the quickest as well as, most probably, the safest one.
+This is by far the most expensive way to get to Koh Chang, however, it is also the quickest as well as, most probably, the safest one.

 My choice of transportation

-Transportation in the island
+Transportation on the island

-The minivans have some sort of fixed price listing.
+The minivans have some sort of fixed-price listing.
 In saying that you can also try to manage a better price in the “off-peak hours” time, if there is any.